diazcal/deegee/README.md

                         (contextual custom Proton addresses)
 ```
 With this constellation I can use emails for termporal services or stupid subscriptions that ask for it.
-I created a set of filters in Proton and custom Proton addresses for shopinb, banking, etc to handle it better.
+I created a set of filters in Proton and custom Proton addresses for shoping, banking, etc to handle it better.

 **PROS**
 * No more email tracking.